EaglercraftCentral/EaglercraftCentral.github.io/README.md

 CurseForge and Planet Minecraft: These links direct users to popular community repositories for resource packs.
 Players can browse and download a wide variety of texture packs to customize the visual aesthetics of their Eaglercraft game.

-Ps: I kinda forgot to give you the urls for Eaglercraft Central, so here they are -
+ps: I kinda forgot to give you the urls for Eaglercraft Central, so here they are -

 - https://bobthebuilderb.github.io/eaglercraftcentral
 - https://eaglercraftcentral.vercel.app